yokoffing/Betterfox/README.md

 | [Smoothfox](https://github.com/yokoffing/Betterfox/blob/main/Smoothfox.js) | Get Edge-like smooth scrolling on your favorite browser — or choose something more your style. |
 | [user.js](https://github.com/yokoffing/Betterfox/blob/main/user.js) | All the essentials.
 None of the breakage.
 This is your `user.js`. |

-`Fastfox`, `Securefox`, `Peskyfox`, and `Smoothfox` are guides to settings within Firefox.
+`Fastfox`, `Securefox`, `Peskyfox`, and `Smoothfox` are guides to hidden settings within Firefox.

 The `user.js` is curated from the options located in these files.

 ## about:Defaults
-Easily `copy+paste` prefs to your personal file to enable common features.
+Easily `copy+paste` prefs to enable features.

-Check out [Overrides](https://github.com/yokoffing/Betterfox/wiki/Overrides) to customize your setup.
+Check out [Common Overrides](https://github.com/yokoffing/Betterfox/wiki/Overrides) to customize your setup.

 ## about:Privacy
 Betterfox is a great balance of privacy and convenience.